ChadKillingsworth/closure-calculate-chunks/readme.md

  - **--deps-file path/to/closure/deps.js** This flag may occur multiple times.

  - **--extra-deps namespace:path/to/providing/src** This flag may occur multiple times.

+ - **--visualize** Instead of outputting the closure compiler flags, open an HTML page to visualize the graph.

 ## Output
 Outputs a JSON object with closure-compiler chunk definitions and source files in dependency order.